Top-rated movers to make your Charlotte to New York City move easy

 - New York City is considered to be less safe than Charlotte with a score of 49.17 vs Charlotte’s 53.48.

-- Air quality in New York City is good, and in Charlotte it's moderate.
+- Air quality in New York City is Good, and in Charlotte it’s Moderate.

 - Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: New York requires moving companies to have a license and obtain a New York Department of Transportation (NYDOT) number.
-A NYDOT license ensures your mover is in compliance with the state's safety, insurance, and operational regulations.
-Double-check that the moving company is properly licensed before you hire them.
+A NYDOT license ensures your mover is in compliance with the state’s safety, insurance, and operational regulations.
+Before booking, ensure the moving company is officially licensed to handle your move.

 - Change of address: We suggest filing your USPS change of address form at least one week before your move.
 You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to New York City.
 Start the process here.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Choose Released Value Protection for no-cost, minimal coverage from movers.
-They're responsible for a maximum of 60 cents per pound per article.
+They’re responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.

 Where to live in New York City